HarshKapadia2/cli/terminal.md

 ## AWK

 - AWK is a programming language executed by the AWK interpreter.
+- The AWK language is a data-driven scripting language consisting of a set of actions to be taken against streams of textual data – either run directly on files or used as part of a pipeline – for purposes of extracting or transforming text, such as producing formatted reports.
+- It designed for text processing and typically used as a data extraction and reporting tool.
+- Like `sed` and [`grep`](#grep), it is a filter, and is a standard feature of most Unix-like operating systems.
-- It is named after the three people who developed it.
+- It is named after the three people who developed it, namely  Alfred Aho, Peter Weinberger and Brian Kernighan.
 - General syntax for the AWK command: `awk option '/pattern/ {action}' <file_name.ext>`
   - An AWK command must have a pattern, an action or both.
   - Specifying an option is optional.